VARIANTE/VARS.cocoa/README.md

 # VARS for Cocoa/Cocoa Touch

-This library contains many utility classes meant for internal use only.
+This is a Cocoa/Cocoa Touch utility library meant for internal use only.

 ## License

-MIT
+This software is released under the [MIT License](http://opensource.org/licenses/MIT).